IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

 This code was created with reference to MMDetection[3].
 OpenMMLab provides a [Colab tutorial](https://github.com/open-mmlab/mmdetection/blob/master/demo/MMDet_Tutorial.ipynb).
+If you are not familiar with MMDetection, please read its [tutorial](https://mmdetection.readthedocs.io/en/stable/) for how to modify the baseline code (e.g., replacing the detectors, backbones, learning rate, dataset and other hyperparameters in config files).
 ### Installation

 We follow the [MMDetection Installation Website](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/get_started.md/#Installation)